Heat mapping noisy offices is reality with new digital headsets

 What separates a busy call center from a regular office is the amount of calls people handle on a daily basis.
 It’s kind of in the name.
 Call center staff spend their days talking on the phone, surrounded by a lot of noise from their colleagues.

 The job of a call center employee quite literally depends on being able to have clear, noise-free conversations with customers and clients.
-So it’s not too surprising that noise-cancelling headsets are some of the most sought-after tools for a call center.
+So it’s not too surprising that noise-canceling headsets are some of the most sought-after tools for a call center.
 It’s as important to make sure the customer hears you clearly as it is to reduce the amount of noise around you.

-To make sure the customers can hear you well despite the noise, you want to invest in a headset with noise-cancelling microphones.
+To make sure the customers can hear you well despite the noise, you want to invest in a headset with noise-canceling microphones.
 These filter out the noise and make sure that only your voice is transmitted.

 The corded Jabra Biz 2300 and wireless Jabra Pro 9400 both offer noise-cancelling microphones.
 In addition, Jabra’s corded call center headsets have microphones with “air shock” protection that prevents unwanted breathing noise from disturbing the conversation.

 It’s equally important for call center employees to be able to focus on the conversation instead of being distracted by loud noise.
-Noise-cancelling headsets for call centers are specially designed to deliver clear, intelligible audio.
+Noise-canceling headsets for call centers are specially designed to deliver clear, intelligible audio.
 They offer HD voice technology that makes conversations sound lifelike and vibrant.

 Some of them, like the Jabra Biz 2400 II have specially designed ear cushions that reduce ambient noise.
 This helps you truly block out all distractions and focus on the call at hand.